The Badgers won their fourth straight over the Spartans with a gritty, hard fought 68-64 decision over MSU Tuesday.

-Michigan State's Paul Davis was playing a magnificent game, having scored 25 points and recording 10 rebounds but left the game with 2:31 remaining with a case of the cramps, first in the left leg, but then in the right.
+Michigan State's Paul Davis was playing a magnificent game, having scored 25 points and recording 10 rebounds but left the game with 2:31 remaining in regulation with a case of the cramps, first in the left leg, but then in the right.

-The banners will remain in the rafters until they can be taken down tomorrow.
+Michigan State's banners will remain in the rafters until they can be taken down tomorrow.